 Third-Party Inspections are required tri-annually for underground storage tanks.
 The MWRA’s inspection was due 2 years into the contract with CommTank.
 A Third Party inspector evaluated the 26 underground storage tank facilities over a two-month span in late 2016 and early 2017.
 No compliance issues were noted.
 Any faulty equipment had been identified and corrected by CommTank during monthly walkthrough inspections; each UST system had its monthly inspection reports, certifications, permits, and proof of financial responsibility ready for the third-party inspector.
 The benefits of having a tank management program are evident in the ease and successful completion of a Third Party Inspection.

 Massachusetts Water Resources Authority pump station

 ‘CommTank has had an underground storage tank maintenance and inspection contract with the MWRA since July 2014.
-During this time period they have provided a superior and cost effective level of service.
-We are highly satisfied with their work and look forward to working with them into the future.’
+During this time period, they have provided a superior and cost-effective level of service.
+We are highly satisfied with their work and look forward to working with them in the future.’

 John Nelson, P.G.

 Environmental Manager: Real Property & Environmental Management Dept.